Phantom Lady: Dee Tyler

 A second Phantom Lady, Delilah "Dee" Tyler, was introduced in Action Comics Weekly #636 (January 1989) and was given a back-up feature in that title through #641 with art by Chuck Austen.
-The daughter of the U.S. Attorney General, Tyler was trained by the original Phantom Lady, the now-elderly Sandra Knight, at the exclusive [Université Notre Dame des Ombres (Our Lady of the Shadows) in France.
+The daughter of the U.S. Attorney General, Tyler was trained by the original Phantom Lady, the now-elderly Sandra Knight, at the exclusive Université Notre Dame des Ombres (Our Lady of the Shadows) in France.
 She inherited Knight's equipment and costume.

 It was heavily implied in that series that she was not alone in being thus trained and equipped, as her "college roommate" Marie Saloppe also appeared in the guise of Phantom Lady in Action Comics Weekly #639.
 Tyler's primary ability was an extensive knowledge of the martial art called savate, also known as French kickboxing.
 She also possessed a wrist-mounted blaster, and a holographic projector developed by her childhood friend and roommate Sarah that could be used to cast powerful illusions.

 This successor Phantom Lady never received a series of her own, but was a periodic guest star in other titles, including the 1988 Starman, Flash, and most frequently in the 1994 Starman title.
 She joined a new version of the Freedom Fighters in the 1999 JSA series.

-Phantom Lady is later killed by Cheetah and Deathstroke during Infinite Crisis.
+Phantom Lady was killed by Cheetah and Deathstroke during Infinite Crisis.
 In Blackest Night, she is temporarily resurrected as a Black Lantern.